Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Demography

-According to the 1910 census Prague II. had 81,760 inhabitants of whom 71,761 (87 per cent) reported using Czech in their daily speech.
+According to the 1910 census, Prague II had 81,760 inhabitants, of whom 71,761 (87 per cent) reported using Czech as their everyday language.

 Quote(s) from the novel